IoLanguage/eerie/README.md

   create <name> <path>
     Creates an empty package structure.
-    If <path> is omitted, new directory will be created in current working directory.
+    If <path> is omitted, new directory will be created in current working directo ry.

-  help <name>
+  doc <name>
     Opens documentation for the package in the browser.
+    Or opens Eerie documentation, if package name isn't specified.

   hook <hookName> <packageName>
-    Runs a hook with name at first argument for the package with name at the second one.
+    Runs a hook with name at first argument for the package with name at the secon d one.

   info <name>
     Shows description of a package.